-This Tea House is Delrays Hidden Gem - Boca News
+This Tea House is Delray's Hidden Gem - Boca News

 Hidden in a pocket right off Atlantic Avenue is a secret oasis, The Yaxche Tearoom.
-With a wrap around porch, wall of tea, and emporium of fun curiosities, this restaurant’s seriously hip.
+With a wrap around porch, wall of tea, and emporium of fun curiosities, this restaurant is seriously hip.

 Yaxche feels magical.
 Boca News had the pleasure to sit down with the tearoom’s co-owner, Alexandra Wayne (who founded Yaxche along with Tom Worrell).